 In total, O’Hare averages 2,500 takeoffs and landings each day.
 The airport offers non-stop flights to over 200 destinations across the Americas, Europe, Asia, Africa, Oceania, and more from its 4 terminals and 213 gates.

-O’Hare International Airport serves as a major hub for two airlines: United Airlines and American Airlines.
+O’Hare International Airport serves as a central hub for two airlines: United Airlines and American Airlines.
 ORD also is a hub for Spirit Airlines, although it is not as big as the other two.
 These headquarters help to put O’Hare International Airport on the list of the top 10 busiest airports in the USA.

 5. Los Angeles International Airport (LAX)